 Our words are powerful and, thankfully, our words are our choice.
 It is very empowering to have a higher awareness about what we create with our words, because they will shape our beliefs and influence our decisions, and even though we have millions of thoughts, the ones we express are the ONLY ones our kids hear.
 Our words, make their world, not just ours.

 How To Ban Words From Your Vocabulary

 There is no perfection when it comes to being a positive mom.
-Speaking a positive life into existence is a journey, and below are 3 tips you can use to travel it:
+Speaking a positive life into existence is a lifelong journey, and below are 3 tips you can use to travel it:

 Catch yourself – assess the words you use each day and congratulate yourself when you use empowering words.
 When the words you use are less than empowering, instead of shaming yourself or thinking it’s time to give up, encourage yourself to remember sooner next time: your brain is listening :).

-Reciting positive affirmations in the morning can be a way to do this.
+Reciting positive affirmations in the morning is one way to do this.
+Or do the mirror daily ritual!
 Also, you can turn up the volume on positive statements when you talk about what you love – add a little more love, passion, and enthusiasm.

 Downplay – It’s true that when we say something negative about ourselves or others, saying the opposite would be more empowering.
 We know the difference between “I hate it” and “I love it,” yet many of us want to feel genuine in the words that we say, and the switch may seem harder to flip when it just doesn’t feel true.